Go to the page content

 The link between obesity and obesity-related complications is strong but not absolute.

 However, clinical guidelines specify that metabolically-healthy obese people cannot be considered ‘medically healthy’.
-They are at greater risk of mortality, as well as other non-metabolic conditions such as depression, back pain, and sleep apnea.
+They are at greater risk of mortality, as well as other non-metabolic conditions such as depression, back pain, and sleep apnea15,16.

 Despite the absence of metabolic risk factors, a study found that metabolically-healthy obese people were likely to develop metabolic abnormalities within 10 years.
-This means they are still at risk of progressing to an unhealthy metabolic state.
+This means they are still at risk of progressing to an unhealthy metabolic state17.

 If you are obese but do not present with chronic disease symptoms associated with obesity, you may consider consulting your doctor to evaluate your metabolic risk factors.